Leveraging VLM-Based Pipelines to Annotate 3D Objects: Dataset Details

 \subsection{Material Test Set}

 We took inspiration from the long-tailed distribution of LVIS categories \cite{gupta2019lvis} to enumerate material classes for our test set.
-We include a range of materials with different properties: non-rigid materials (e.g., `tarpaulin', `snow'), organic materials (e.g., `bamboo', `seashell', `bone'), manufactured materials (e.g., `glass', `plastic', `steel'), food ingredients (e.g., `chocolate', `rice'), fabrics (e.g., `wool', `denim'), and natural elements (e.g., `sand', `ice').
-We included labels at different levels of specificity (e.g., `metal' and `aluminum') because we expect aggregate predictions from a VLM to place probability mass on both levels (varying based on the VLM's confidence).
-We also include labels which are easily conflated (e.g., `coral', `seashell', and `conch').
+To make the test as difficult as possible, we included a range of materials with different properties.
+We included labels at different levels of specificity.
+We also included labels which are easily conflated (e.g., `coral', `seashell', and `conch').

 \textbf{Recipe.} Rather than label objects on our own, we searched through object tags from Objaverse for a superset of 122 material labels.
 The initial matches were noisy---the tags often contain spurious materials (because artists can add arbitrary tags to optimize search engine visibility for their objects).
 So we used a custom web app to accept or reject object-label pairs from the initial matches.
 This helped preserve the natural, long-tailed distribution of material tags in the dataset (that also reflects the real world).
 We dropped query terms which returned too few/poor quality matches\footnote{Full list of material tags we searched for, but dropped due to insufficient, ambiguous, or poor quality matches: `alcohol', `alloy', `aluminium foil', `ash', `ashes', `buckram', `canvas', `carbon fiber', `carbon fibre', `carbon-fiber', `carbon-fibre', `cashmere', `cellulose', `chenille', `chitin', `cloth', `corduroy', `corn', `egg', `eggs', `eggshell', `feather', `feathers', `felt', `fiberglass', `flax', `flour', `flowers', `fur', `granite', `graphite', `grass', `knitwear', `lace', `laminate', `leaf', `leaves', `limestone', `mahogany', `milk', `oil', `papyrus', `parchment', `pasta', `pewter', `platinum', `ply', `plyboard', `pvc', `pyrex', `resin', `suede', `shell', `silk', `slate', `tartan', `teflon', `textile', `titanium', `veggie', `veggies'.}.
 In some cases, we had to resolve multiple tag matches per object.
 Although this was an opportunity to test multi-label prediction (which our aggregate VLM predictions do facilitate), for now we chose to focus on the primary/dominant material of each object.
 Finally, we merged some near-duplicate labels that we included initially to increase matches\footnote{Full list of materials we merged into other labels: `metallic', `woollen', `aluminium', `tarp', `shell'.}.